Amulet-Team/Amulet-Core/README.md

 For information about contributing to this project, please see the contribution section [below](#contributing)

-## Running the program

-### Command-line
-To run the program in command line mode, run the following command in your operating system's console:
-`Amulet_Map_Editor --command-line`

 ## Documentation

-Our online documentation can be found here: https://amulet-map-editor.readthedocs.io/en/latest/
+Our online documentation can be found here: https://amulet-core.readthedocs.io/en/latest/

 ### Building the Documentation
 To build the documentation locally, run the following command: `make html` and then navigate to the